lifebit-ai/cloudos-cli/README.md

                                Only required for WDL jobs.
   --repository-platform TEXT   Name of the repository platform of the
                                workflow.
 Default=github.
+  --cost-limit FLOAT           Add a cost limit to your job.
+Default=-1 (no
+                               cost limit).
   --verbose                    Whether to print information messages or not.
   --help                       Show this message and exit.
 ```